Valuable Items Coverage

 Does homeowners insurance cover jewelry?

 Standard homeowners insurance typically limits jewelry coverage to $1,500-$2,500 for theft and may not cover loss, mysterious disappearance, or accidental damage at all.
-If your jewelry is worth more than these limits, you need a scheduled personal property endorsement or standalone jewelry insurance for full protection.
+If your jewelry is worth more than these limits, a scheduled personal property endorsement or standalone jewelry insurance can provide broader coverage.

 How much does jewelry insurance cost?